Office of Anti-Racism, Equity and Human Rights Services Frequently Asked Questions

 You can take your concerns to a Chair or manager of the department in the Con-Ed area or any other appropriate administrator depending on the nature of the complaint and the identity of the people involved.

-Yes, our services are open for all GBC students.
+Yes, our services are open for all GBC students, staff, faculty, and administrators.

 Can a professor fail me if I make a complaint?
 Will making a complaint affect my marks?

 Making a complaint should not affect your marks.
 It is the responsibility of the administrator handling the complaint to ensure that reprisal does not occur.
-The Prevention of Discrimination and Harassment Policy has clear language protecting you from reprisal.
+The Human Rights, Discrimination & Harassment Policy has clear language protecting you from reprisal.

 Can you come into my classroom and do a presentation?